The 5-Day Epic

 Our third evening will be enjoyed at the remarkable Cumberland Nature Reserve, in a quaint cottage transformed from an old trading station.
 Positioned right at the cliff's edge, this beautiful retreat overlooks the scenic uMgeni valley and river.

-Our horses are hardy South African crossbreeds (Boerperd, Friesian, Nooitgedacht, Basotho, Appaloosa influences) ranging from 14.3 - 15.2.
-They are all used to wild game, fit, and experienced on the trail.
+Our horses are hardy South African crossbreeds, with influences from Boerperd, Friesian, Nooitgedacht, Basotho, and Appaloosa lines.
+They range from 14.3 to 15.2 hands and are all fit, well-trained, and experienced on the trail.

 Lifts from the Airport